NickMyers217/catalog/README.md

 ``` shell
 python app.py
 ```
 If you recieve any errors of missing libraries, go ahead and use sudo pip install.
-Once the application is running, you can find on localhost:8080
+Once the application is running, you can find it on localhost:8080